AnalysisClimate CrisisFeatures

 Hours after the storm hit, volunteers were on the ground in parts of Florida and Georgia, distributing water, food, diapers, cleaning supplies, and more.

 Members in Southern Appalachia responded rapidly to the conditions on the ground, from rescuing and housing a stranger who was caught in the floodwaters to organizing neighborhood meetings.
-As soon as a path opened into Eastern Tennessee and Western North Carolina, PSL members from neighboring branches began bringing in supplies and support to assist with relief efforts.
+As soon as a path opened into Eastern Tennessee and Western North Carolina, members of the Party for Socialism and Liberation from neighboring branches began bringing in supplies and support to assist with relief efforts.

 We put special focus on bringing in drinking water, even renting a flatbed truck to deliver more, because so many people were desperate and some had resorted to drinking hazardous water from nearby creeks.